Dragon Skin

 Dragon Skin is a type of ballistic vest first-produced by the now-defunct company Pinnacle Armor, and was subsequently manufactured by North American Development Group LLC.
 The vest manufacturer claimed that it could absorb a high number of bullets because of its unique design involving circular discs that overlapped, similar to scale armor.

 The Department of Justice (DOJ), Office of Justice Programs (OJP) announced in 2007 that the armor did not comply with the OJP's National Institute of Justice (NIJ) 2005 Interim Requirements as a Level III armor system.
-This failure to comply with safety standards and additional testing led to the U.S. Military to ban it from active use.
+This failure to comply with safety standards and additional testing led to the U.S. military to ban it from active use.

 Pinnacle Armor

 Pinnacle Armor was a United States-based armor manufacturing company.
 It was founded in 2000 and was based in Fresno, California.
-Pinnacle acquired the patent rights Dragon Skin from Armor Technology Corp in 2000 as well.
-As well as Dragon Skin body armor, they also produced reinforced materials for use on vehicles and buildings, as well as related training materials.
-Pinnacle Armor began producing Dragon Skin in the 2000s and the armor was available to military members, law enforcement, the Central Intelligence Agency (CIA), U.S. Secret Service personnel, and civilian contractors.
-Pinnacle Armor filed for Chapter 11 bankruptcy on January 3, 2010.
+Pinnacle acquired the patent rights Dragon Skin from Armor Technology Corp in 2000.
+In addition to Dragon Skin body armor, they also produced reinforced materials for use on vehicles and buildings, along with related training materials.
+Pinnacle began producing Dragon Skin in the 2000s and the armor was available to military members, law enforcement, the Central Intelligence Agency (CIA), U.S. Secret Service personnel, and civilian contractors.
+Pinnacle filed for Chapter 11 bankruptcy on January 3, 2010.